 What are the advantages of an SPD?
 Many.
 First, the shoes they are compatible with are quite comfortable, and generally easier to walk in.
 This is a benefit if you like to get off the bike and walk around a town, a coffee shop, or any other site during your rides.
 Second, we find these cleats to be the easiest to clip in to when you are stopped, at a stoplight or just starting out.
 That means less messing around when you are near heavy traffic.

-Best For: People who want a highly universal cleat that will fit on many pedal designs, road and mountain bikes, spin class bikes, and other cycles.
+Best For: People who want a highly universal cleat that will fit on many pedal designs, gravel bikes and mountain bikes, spin class bikes, and other cycles.
+Also great for people who want highly-walkable bike shoes to go along with their cleat.

 Not For: High-end road cyclists, because many of the top-market road cycling shoes are not compatible with SPDs

-SPD Shoe We Like: Giro Carbide (find here)
+SPD Shoe We Like: Giro Carbide (find here).
+A good shoe and an absolute bargain.

-SPD Pedal We Like: SPD A530, Dual Platform (find here)
+SPD Pedal We Like: SPD EH500, Dual Platform (find here)

 Look pedals are common with the road biking community, but not so much in mountain biking and you will rarely find them on spin class bikes.
 Look pedals are a classic 3-bolt pedal, with the cleat connecting to the shoe using three points of contact for a more.
 This gives them a broad power based, and they have a wider contact platform.
 The cleats are compatible with most of the top road biking shoes on the market today.